Sujalk31/finproof/README.md

 ---

-## 2. Why six data sources instead of two
+## 2. The six data sources

-Most reconciliation demos only compare a payment to a settlement.
-FinProof also checks:
+FinProof reconciles across six independent sources, so it can point to *which* source disagrees rather than just reporting "something doesn't match":

 | Source | File | What it proves |
 |---|---|---|